bmehder/NostalgiaPHP/content/pages/contact/index.md

 ---
 title: Contact
-description: Get in touch with us.
+description: This is an example of a simple Contact page template with a fake contact form in NostalgiaPHP.
 template: contact
 ---